Obama, Putin agree on need to ensure Ukraine deal works

 "So it's very important to view this not as a tug-of-war between East and West or the United States and Russia," he added.

-(Additional reporting by Steve Holland and Will Dunham; Editing by G Crosse and Mohammad Zargham)
+(Additional reporting by Steve Holland, Will Dunham and Steve Gutterman; editing by G Crosse and Mohammad Zargham)